 Check out how to make Oreo chocolate chip cookies with these simple step-by-step instructions:

-Whisk together the flour, cornstarch, baking powder, baking soda, and salt in a bowl.
-Set aside.
+Add flour, cornstarch, baking powder, baking soda, and salt to a large mixing bowl.

-Fold in the chocolate chips and crushed oreo.
+Add in the chocolate chips and crushed Oreo cookies.

 Scoop the dough into 2 tablespoon sized scoops and place on a parchment lined baking sheet at least 2 or 3 inches apart.